obiasnic/obiasnic-60-keymap/README.md

 # obiasnic-60-keymap
-Custom keymap for 60% ANSI, including spanish characters and accent marks, and RGB backlight that reacts to layers
+My first custom keymap for 60% ANSI, to include spanish characters and accent marks, and RGB backlight that reacts to layers.

+Plan is to:
+1. have capslock change RGB color
+2. create a layer for the following characters á é í ó ú ñ ü
+¡
+¿